Copyright Lobby Demands Rollback of Recent Canadian Reforms in Secretive Trade Deal

 Monday September 24, 2012

-Unlike the last round of copyright reform that featured national consultations and open committee hearings, this time the lobby groups are hoping to use secretive trade negotiations to forge legislative change.
+Unlike the last round of copyright reform that featured national consultations and open committee hearings, my weekly technology law column (Toronto Star version, homepage version) notes this time the lobby groups are hoping to use secretive trade negotiations to forge legislative change.
 Later this week, the International Intellectual Property Alliance, an umbrella organization that represents movie, music, and software associations, will urge the U.S. government to pressure Canada to enact further reforms as part of the Trans Pacific Partnership trade negotiations.

 The model has begun to attract global attention with countries such as Chile adopting it within its own domestic law.
 The IIPA sharply criticizes the approach, however, calling for dramatic reforms.
 It argues that Canadian law "fails to provide meaningful incentives for network service providers to co-operate with copyright owners to deal with copyright infringements that take place in the digital network environment."